Aswath-RA/Python-api/README.md

 Hi guys,
-this is my python api laerning thing , i am creating api using fast api .
+This is my python api learning in this , I am creating api using fast api and make use of it.

 Enjoy the way by creating it.